Originally published on Medium.com

 Companies can’t hire the best people in the world if they limit themselves to a small fraction of the global population that lives in a western country or developed economy.

-Businesses from Poland to the US have hired Microverse graduates from around the world.
+Businesses from Poland to the US have hired Microverse Alumni from around the world.
 They’ve been happy to learn that great developers with 1,200+ hours of experience working in diverse, distributed engineering teams don’t have to cost 6-figure salaries.

-We plan to double down on helping businesses connect with thousands of graduates while helping our students land these life-changing global opportunities.
+We plan to double down on helping businesses connect with thousands of alumni while helping our students land these life-changing global opportunities.

 We also have a global, fully-distributed team, and it would be almost impossible to attract the kind of talent working for Microverse right now if we hadn’t started that way by default.
 We’ll continue growing our diverse team in the coming months — and you’ll never see a “you must have the right to work in the US” clause on any of the positions we’re hiring for.